B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Disconnect immediately after robbing a person or a group of people.

 <span style="color: red">Sanctions:</span>
-Ban 7 – 30 days (without payment right) depending on the severity.
-In exceptional cases where the RP was not very affected or had just started, the sanction may be reduced to 3 days.
+Ban 7 – 30 days depending on the severity.
+In exceptional cases where the RP was not very affected or had just started, the sanction may be reduced to 3 days, obviously this mention goes in the opposite direction, it can even lead to **Permanent Ban**.

 <span style="color: green">Notes:</span>
 - For multiple offenses, sanctioning with a 1-3 day ban is possible.